 On admission, all thesis students are guaranteed a teaching assistantship, which makes you eligible for tuition remission, health insurance and a monthly stipend.
 We encourage you to explore what our graduate program has to offer.
 For information on how to apply, please visit our application information page.
 We are accepting students for Fall 2022, and the listed application deadline is December 1st, 2021.
 As long as all of your application materials are submitted by December 31st, we will review your application.

 Past students from the Biological Sciences Non-Thesis program have graduated

 with excellent skills that helped them to succeed in their career goals, and past Biological Sciences Master’s Thesis and PhD students have graduated with excellent research experience that set them up for success in their future work in research, industry and academia.
 You can read about a few of our current/past graduate students here, here and here.

 Milwaukee is such a fun city to live in!
 Explore why we love Milwaukee here.

-The following faculty members are accepting students into their lab for the 2022-2023 academic year:
+The list of which faculty members are accepting students into their lab for the 2023-2024 academic year is coming soon.